 Demographics of Survey Participants

-The international students who responded to this survey were mostly between the ages of 17-24, enrolled in the College of Letters & Science, Engineering, and the School of Law, and hailed from China, India, and South Korea.
+The international students who responded to this survey were mainly between the ages of 17-24, enrolled in the Colleges of Letters & Science, Engineering, and the School of Law, and hailed from China, India, and South Korea.
 Most students had no previous U.S. education experience (88%), nor did members of their families (78%).

 Although many students had no restrictions on their ability to access online information (38%), a large number of Chinese students had limited access to Google products (Search, Gmail/Bmail, Drive, YouTube) and Facebook.